imransilvake/current-weather/README.md

 # Current Weather
-A simple and clean weather application built using React, Redux Toolkit and Material-UI Framework. [openweathermap](https://openweathermap.org/current/) API is used to fetch the current weather data.
+A simple and clean current weather application built using React, Redux Toolkit and Material-UI Framework. [openweathermap](https://openweathermap.org/current/) API is used to fetch the current weather data.
 For E2E testing, Cypress is used.

 <p align="center">
 	<img src="preview.png" width="100%">